sorenmacbeth/flambo/README.md

 <a name="kryo">
 ## Kryo

-Flambo requires that spark is configured to use kryo for serialization.
+Flambo requires that Spark is configured to use kryo for serialization.
 This is configured by default using system properties.

-If you need to register custom serializers, extend `flambo.kryo.BaseFlamboRegistrator` and override it's `register` method.
+If you need to register custom serializers, extend `flambo.kryo.BaseFlamboRegistrator` and override its `register` method.
 Finally, configure your SparkContext to use your custom registrator by setting `spark.kryo.registrator` to your custom class.

 There is a convenience macro for creating registrators, `flambo.kryo.defregistrator`.
 The namespace where a registrator is defined should be AOT compiled.